paezha/covid19-environmental-correlates/README.md

 the spread of the virus, this has come at a high cost as the global economy is brought to its knees.
-How and when to ease restrictions to movement hinges in part on the question whether SARS-CoV2 will display seasonality associated with variations in temperature and humidity.
+How and when to ease restrictions to movement hinges in part on the question whether SARS-CoV2 will display seasonality associated with variations in temperature, humidity, and hours of sunshine.
 In this research, we address this question by means of a spatial analysis of the incidence of COVID-19 in the provinces in Spain.
 Use of a spatial Seemingly Unrelated Regressions (SUR) approach allows us to model the incidence of reported cases of the disease per 100,000 population, as a function of temperature and humidity, while controlling for GDP per capita, population density, percentage of older adults in the population, and presence of mass transit systems.
 An interesting aspect of the spatial SUR approach is that it models incidence as a contagion process.
-Our results indicate that incidence of the disease is lower at higher temperatures.
-The evidence with respect to humidity is more mixed, with coefficients for this variable that are significant in only some equations.
-Our control variables also yield interesting insights, as population density and percentage of older adults display negative associations with incidence of COVID-19, whereas the presence of mass transit systems in the province is associated with a greater incidence of the disease.
+Our results indicate that incidence of the disease is lower at higher temperatures and higher levels of humidity, although coefficients for this variable are significant only in some equations.
+Sunshine, in contrast, displays a positive association with incidence of the disease.
+Our control variables also yield interesting insights.
+Higher incidence is associated with higher GDP per capita and presence of mass transit systems in the province; in contrast, population density and percentage of older adults display negative associations with incidence of COVID-19.

 ## Keywords